 1. Do your research

 You need to know your market.
 Find out the typical rates for your field, your locality and your level of experience.
-There are usually market surveys available or websites that can give benchmarks.
+There are usually market surveys available or websites that can give benchmarks (or you can check out our day rate calculator).
 But also ask fellow practitioners.
 Pay should not be a taboo subject, as this tends to keep rates low.

 2. Ask high